richard-hajek/environment-overseer/README.md

 In examples above `<activity>` is always a single file, named by the activity itself.

-Files in `today` will be generated automatically and contains number of seconds activity spent enabled.
+Files in `today` will be generated automatically and contain number of seconds activity spent enabled.
 It is refreshed every ~60 seconds.
 See my defined limits for examples.